Autoepistemic logic: Generalizations

-In uncertain inference, the known/unknown duality of truth values is replaced by a degree of certainty of a fact or deduction; certainty may vary from 0 (completely uncertain/unknown) to 1 (certain/known).
-In probabilistic logic networks, truth values are also given a probabilistic interpretation (i.e. truth values may be uncertain, and, even if almost certain, they may still be "probably" true (or false).)
+In uncertain inference, the known–unknown duality of truth values is generalized to a degree of certainty about a fact or deduction, i.e., as a continuous variable which may vary from 0 (completely uncertain, that is, unknown) to 1 (completely certain, that is, known).
+In probabilistic logic networks, truth values are also given a probabilistic interpretation: truth values may be uncertain, and, even if "almost" certain, there is still a nonzero probability for TRUE and a nonzero probability for FALSE.